tzlaine/small_wg1_papers/P2781_constexpr_t.md

 ## Changes since R1

 - Remove the `constexpr_value` concept.
-- Use an `auto` NTTP parameter for `constexpr_v`, instead of split type and non-type template parameters
+- Use an `auto` NTTP parameter for `constexpr_v`, and default its type template parameter.
 - Reduce the number of naming options.

 # Relationship to previous work